|

 The Renaissance: the emergence of new ideas

 The Renaissance marked a major turning point in the history of mathematics.
 Intellectuals such as Copernicus, Kepler, and Galileo began to introduce revolutionary ideas that challenged established beliefs.
-Copernicus’ heliocentric model redefined our understanding of the universe, while developments in geometry and calculus paved the way for new discoveries.
+Copernicus’ heliocentric model redefined our understanding of the universe, while advancements in geometry and calculus paved the way for new discoveries.
 The growing use of mathematics in physics and astronomy also marked this turning point.

-The modern eras: the advent of advanced theories
+Modern eras: the advent of advanced theories

 Mathematics and contemporary technologies